 Part of it was the commentary team seemingly not putting the challenger Moon over.
 While the Raw side of the division is as hot as ever, the blue brand seems to trend in the opposite direction.
 Hopefully, that changes, given that there is a lot of talent in the SmackDown Women’s division.

 This not only was a great wrestling match, but this was also a classic sports entertainment spectacle.

-There was a lot of good spots here and Owens overcoming the odds of the two on one assault (Elias entered in the match midway through) and beating down the most hated person in WWE.
+There were a lot of good spots here and Owens overcoming the odds of the two on one assault (Elias entered in the match midway through) and beating down the most hated person in WWE.